oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 output parameters and to define/redefine the implementation definition and description definition of an already defined notification in the interface definition.
-A notification assignment may be used inside interface assignments inside node or relationship template definitions (this includes when notification assignments are part of a requirement assignment in a node template).
+A notification assignment may be used inside interface assignments which are themselves inside node or relationship template definitions (this includes when notification assignments are part of a requirement assignment in a node template).